 In 2018, University Housing began an annual air quality testing program in the residence halls.
 These regular tests conducted by an outside vendor are intended to alert us of any potential air quality issues, so we can address them proactively.

 Our geographic location and outdoor environment can cause issues for those sensitive to pollen and other allergens and possibly those who have never suffered from allergies in the past.
 If you experience sensitivity, please seek the assistance of the University Health Center and/or your health care provider.
-Below are also some suggestions to help cope during the high pollen seasons in this area.

 - Encase pillows, mattresses and box springs in dust-mite-proof covers.
 Wash sheets, pillowcases and blankets at least once a week in water heated to at least 130 F (54 C).
 Remove, wash or cover comforters.
 Replace wool or feather bedding with synthetic materials

 - Avoid tossing your backpack or the clothes worn outside on your bed to prevent spreading allergens to your sleeping area

 - Consider showering and washing your hair before going to bed to avoid introducing allergens to your bed linens

 - Use washable area rugs with low-pile instead of high-pile carpeting and vacuum weekly with a vacuum cleaner that has a small-particle or high-efficiency particulate air (HEPA) filter.